Krassnig/use-destructuring/README.md

 };
 ```

-In the `PhoneNumbersInput` component call `useDestructuring` to get a list of tuples `destructuredPhoneNumbers` in which each tuple contains one entry of `[phoneNumber, setPhoneNumber, removePhoneNumber]`.
-The first value is just the value in the `phoneNumbers[i]` array itself, the second is a `SetState` function that overwrites that array value at index `i` and the third removes the element at position `i` from the array.
+In the `PhoneNumbersInput` component call `useDestructuring` to get a list of tuples `destructuredPhoneNumbers`
+in which each tuple contains one entry of `[phoneNumber, setPhoneNumber, removePhoneNumber]`.
+The first value is just the value in the `phoneNumbers[i]` array itself, the second is a `SetState` function
+that overwrites that array element at index `i` and the third removes the element at position `i` from the array.

 #### PhoneNumbersInput.tsx
 ```tsx